 Back ribs tend to have less meat than either chuck or plate, but the meat’s quality is not to be sniffed at.
 There is some seriously good stuff on these ribs, which means the back ribs – when cooked right – are often more tender than other beef rib cuts.
 Check out our smoked beef back ribs recipe to see for yourself.

 The lower meat content means that they don’t take as long to cook as chuck or plate cuts, and be cooked indirectly on the grill.

 Pro tip: Back ribs are rich in marrow content, making them a great addition to stews or soups for added beef flavor.
 They are also great for braising.

 What are the best beef ribs for barbecue?

-Plate short ribs are the best for barbecue because of their high fat, and connective tissue content.
-They also contain a lot of meat, and can in extremely large cuts.
+Plate short ribs are the best for barbecue smoking because of their high fat and connective tissue content.
+They also contain a lot of meat, especially in extremely large cuts.

-Plate ribs can be difficult to find without the help of a specialist butcher however, so chuck ribs are a perfectly good backup.
+Plate ribs can be difficult to find without the help of a specialist butcher however, so chuck ribs are an excellent backup.
 They are also rich in meat and fat, and easier to get to grips with for smoking beginners.
 Just be sure that when picking your chuck ribs, you go for the one with the most meat on!
 There’s no crime in trying to get the most bang for your buck.